-- attend a skill seminar in teamwork and team management skills.
+- attend a skill seminar in teamwork and team management skills.·

 - attend seminars focusing on methods and guidelines to work with a real-life project.

-Upon successful completion the candidate:
+Knowledge - upon successful completion the student

 - has advanced knowledge about new business development processes and how new business models /projects are developed.